Lacrymology/states/sentry/doc/usage.rst

 .. note::

-  This plugin is configured **per project**, so different alerts can be sent to different conference room, these steps are required for each projects.
+  This plugin is configured **per project**, so different alerts can be sent to different conference room, these steps are required for each project.

 #.
 Create :doc:`/ejabberd/doc/index` user for :doc:`/sentry/doc/index`, look in
    :ref:`ejabberd-usage-user_creation` for details.